 Students who have been granted admission to pursue a different course of study or degree at another institution may request an academic leave of absence for the period they are matriculated at the institution for the course of study (for example, one academic year).
 A student with a "Marginal," "Fail," or "Incomplete" course grade is not considered to be a student in good academic standing, and is ineligible to go on an academic leave of absence until a passing grade is obtained in the pertinent course(s).
 To apply for an academic leave, a student must submit a copy of the letter of admission to the degree program, along with a written request for a leave, to the Senior Associate Dean for Medical Education.
 The request must include the beginning and ending dates of the program to which the student has been admitted.
-Students are expected to return to the medical school curriculum as fulltime students after the end date of the academic leave.
+At the time of application, students must complete a reentry plan which is intended to outline the steps needed to successfully re-enter the curriculum.
+Students are expected to return to the medical school curriculum as full-time students after the end date of the academic leave.
 Academic leaves will not exceed two academic years.

-Students who are in the pre-clinical phase of the medical curriculum and who wish to pursue a bachelors degree at another institution may request an academic leave of absence for the period of matriculation at the other institution.
+Students who are in the pre-clinical phase of the medical curriculum and who wish to pursue a bachelor's degree at another institution may request an academic leave of absence for the period of matriculation at the other institution.
 To apply for such leave, a student must submit a copy of the letter of admission to the degree program, along with a written request for leave, to the Senior Associate Dean for Medical Education.
 The request must include the beginning and ending dates of the program to which the student has been admitted.
 On return to the medical curriculum, the student will resume study at the entry point of the pre-clinical curriculum.